faubertdor/SI-partner-corp-app/README.md

 Production data base PostgreSQL but can used in develpment environment with SQLite3.

-Production Server is Puma but the default.
+Production Server is Puma but the default web server WEBrick in local.

 Run rake db:schema:load to load database schema.